M16-A4/VAS/README.md

 As and when the vaccination is administered, the doctor on call will update the database, checking the administered vaccine off the list.

-Upon Registering a birthdate, email address, and phone number, the reminders will be sent per the official vaccination recommendations from WHO.
+Upon Registering a birthdate, email address, and phone number, the reminders will be sent per the WHO’s official vaccination recommendations.